Ted Stevens Anchorage International Airport: Terminals

+The Anchorage International Airport has two terminals: the South Terminal with 24 gates, and the North Terminal with 8 gates, for a total of 32 gates.

-The South Terminal (domestic) serves Air Canada, Alaska Airlines, Allegiant Air, American Airlines, Condor (Departures), Delta Air Lines, Frontier Airlines, Sun Country, and United Airlines.
+The South Terminal (domestic) serves Air Canada, Alaska Airlines, American Airlines, Condor (Departures), Delta Air Lines, Discover Airlines (Departures), Sun Country Airlines, and United Airlines.
 All regional intrastate carriers also use the South Terminal.

 The South terminal contains three concourses: Concourse A, Concourse B, and Concourse C. The area of what is today Concourse C stood the original airport terminal constructed in the 1950s.
-A hexagonal satellite terminal was constructed across the main structure shortly afterward.
+A hexagonal satellite terminal was constructed across the main structure shortly afterwards.
 In 1969, the terminal underwent a major expansion, forming what is today Concourse B - notable new features included a curved arrival/departure structure with an elevated departure ramp for vehicles.
 The sweeping structure was designed to connect with the existing hexagonal satellite, now the end of Concourse B. In 1985, Concourse A was added.
 In 2009, this portion of the South terminal received seismic and aesthetic upgrades.

-Concourse C was completely rebuilt in 2004, design by McCool Carlson Green Architects, while Concourses A and B were built in 1985 and 1969 respectively and renovated in 2009.
+Concourse C was completely rebuilt in 2004, designed by McCool Carlson Green Architects, while Concourses A and B were built in 1985 and 1969 respectively and renovated in 2009.
 Architects HNTB and RIM Architects performed the architectural work for A/B Concourse.
 The south terminal also contains two L gates, numbered L1 and L2.
 These gates are outside security on the lower level and adjacent to Concourse A.

-The North Terminal (international) serves Condor (Arrivals), Japan Airlines, Korean Air, Yakutia Airlines, all international seasonal charter flights, and military flights.
+The North Terminal (international) serves Condor (Arrivals), Discover Airlines (Arrivals), Japan Airlines, Korean Air, Yakutia Airlines, all international seasonal charter flights, and military flights.
 In addition to these airlines, a few cargo airlines use the north side of the terminal for parking while their aircraft have small problems that need maintenance for a day or so.
 This terminal was built in 1982.